mmontalbo/grim_rust/README.md

 `ACHIEVE_CLASSIC_DRIVER`, ensuring Manny's Office exit scripts can toggle the classic-driver achievement without crashing while the real platform bridges are still out of scope for this prototype.

+Music and effects scaffolds gained real state tracking too.
+Calls into `music:play`, `music:queue`, `music:stop`, and the legacy state stack helpers now update a host-side ledger that records the active cue, queued transitions, muted mix groups, and the most recent volume change so the runtime summary and geometry snapshot show which themes are live.
+The new `sfx:play`/`sfx:stop` shims create lightweight instances with synthetic handles, letting later scripts toggle looping ambiences without falling back to no-op logging.

 ## Viewer Spike
 `grim_viewer` boots a wgpu surface on top of winit, consumes the JSON manifest